Is a ‘prophet’ and miracles like Jesus did coming to Israel within a few decades? …We’ll see.

-The Book of Ben Kathryn purports to be a modern revelation to Judah through a modern prophet (the first true Jewish Prophet in modern times), heralding the end of the times of the gentiles and the turning of the Jews to the Messiah with the final restoration of Israel.
-The text states it was given to Jachanan ben Kathryn (John Son of Kathryn) first in the year 1995/96.
-From what I can gather, the Author is a Messianic Jew, born among the Gentiles (in the United States?) but taken at an early age to Israel?
+The Book of Ben Kathryn purports to be a modern revelation to Judah through a modern prophet (the first true Jewish Prophet in modern times), heralding the end of the Times of the Gentiles and the turning of the Jews to the Messiah with the final ‘Restoration of Israel.’
+The text states it was given to Jachanan ben Kathryn (John, son of Kathryn) first in the year 1995/96.
+From what I can gather, the author is a Messianic Jew, born among the Gentiles (in the West?) but taken at an early age to Israel.
 His texts points out that he did not seek out his calling, and in fact apparently tried actively to flee from it (BOBK 1:2,9).
-As a prophet he is commanded to take no followers, and even now lives unpretentiously out of the public eye.
+As a prophet he is commanded to take no followers, and even now lives unpretentiously out of the public eye waiting for “God’s” command to begin his mission and work miracles and reforms.

-One must read it to make their own judgments, but It seems like the more I read most modern restorationalists texts or supposed prophesies, the less impressed I am.
-Most preported prophecies out there are ridiculous — but even some of the more impressive ones (such as those featured on this site) seem too distorted by their channels or means of revelatory reception to really parallel the form, grammar and symbolism of Old Testament prophecies.
+One must read it to make their own judgments, but with the exception of a few books, it seems like the more I read most modern restorationalists texts or supposed prophecies the less impressed I am.
+Most purported prophecies out there are ridiculous — but even some of the more impressive ones (such as those featured on this site) seem largely distorted by their channels or means of revelatory reception even if they hold a few gems of truth and inspiration.
 But the Book of Ben Kathryn is one of the few that the more I read it, the more I am absolutely amazed at its prose, poetry, form and allusions to the Old Testament revelations supposedly originating from the “God of Israel” (in my view, the same higher-plane group consciousness which dealt with Israel in the Old & New Testament).
+It makes specific verifiable prophetic claims.
+And its associated angelic ‘instructions to the prophet’ tell specifically of miracles that the prophet will work “in his old age” to prove his authenticity.

 It truly is a spectacular revelation, rivaling any of those found in the Old Testament.
 Its subtle and ubiquitous references and allusions to the Books of Isaiah, Ezekiel, Jeremiah, Ezra, Nehemiah, Zechariah and more make it seem as though it came from the same authors.
 It is certainly not surprising that the revelation was given/written in both English and Hebrew.